Embedded-AMS/EmbeddedProto/README.md

 Embedded Proto uses a dual licensing model.
 One for open source projects and one for commercial usage.

 ## Open Source
 You can use Embedded Proto for free in open source projects or for testing.
-However, on demand support is not available, only if you have a commercial license.
-For open source projects you can download the source code from Github.
-The code is licensed under the GNU General Public License V3.0 and you can use is for all your non commercial projects.
+However, on demand support is not available only if you have a commercial license.
+For open source projects, you can download the source code from Github.
+The code is licensed under the GNU General Public License V3.0, which you can use for all your non-commercial projects.

 ## Commercial License
-If you are developing a commercial product you need to buy a commercial license from Embedded Proto.
-There is a suitable license for each magnitude of business, from startup to enterprise.
-Depending on the license, it may give you access to:
+Are you developing a commercial product?
+If so, you need to buy a commercial license from Embedded Proto.
+There is a suitable license for each type of business, from startup to enterprise.
+Depending on the license, it may give you access to the following:
 * An unlimited number of mcu’s
 * Professional support
 * Code quality report